 Before upgrading the system with the ADB tool, Windows OS users first need to install the ADB driver.
-To do so, see Section How do I set up a computer to support ADB in recovery mode?.
+To do so, please refer to Section How do I set up a computer to support ADB in recovery mode?.

 After the installation and setup of the driver is complete, follow the steps below: